 A charitable remainder unitrust is a separate tax-exempt trust governed by a trust agreement.
 You choose the trustee who is responsible for administering the unitrust and guiding the investment of your gift assets.

 A charitable remainder unitrust is an irrevocable arrangement.
 Once you transfer assets to the trust, you cannot change your mind and get the assets back.
-This requirement assures that whatever value remains in your unitrust when it ends will go to support the Red Cross.
+This requirement assures that whatever value remains in your unitrust when it ends will go to support the Red Cross and other charities included.

 Payments vary with value of unitrust

 Each year, your unitrust will distribute a fixed percentage of its current value, as revalued annually.
 If your unitrust's value goes up from one year to the next, the payments will increase proportionally.
 Likewise, if your unitrust's value goes down, the payment amount will also go down.